Are You Ready to Be the 100th Monkey?

 Now, as I have aged and developed some patience, I have learnt that telling people what exactly I think about them isn’t always a great idea.
 (I tried that on Duterte and he sent a hit squad after me.)

 So, I decided to tell him a little story, which I had recently read in a crime thriller written by Louise Penny and rather oddly called The Madness of Crowds.

-The story is called the One Hundredth Monkey.
+The story is called the 100th Monkey.
 And this is how it goes.